davidayalas/personal_site/README.md

 * It's published in a CDN, in this case in [Netlify](http://netlify.com), but it can be published wherever.

-* It gets some dynamic content from a Google Spreadsheet that has my recent tweets, that are populated with a [Google Apps Script](static/gas-scripts/get-twitter.gs).
+* ~~It gets some dynamic content from a Google Spreadsheet that has my recent tweets, that are populated with a [Google Apps Script](static/gas-scripts/get-twitter.gs).
 Then, tweets are writed into html with Hugo data template. ~~Build hook is triggered by Google Apps Script on new tweets~~.
-Build hook is triggered on new tweets (twitter > netlify function webhook > google apps script > netlify build)
+Build hook is triggered on new tweets (twitter > netlify function webhook > google apps script > netlify build)~~

+* A Netlify (AWS Lambda) Function is setup to manage Twitter Webhooks and to publish or to delete tweets in website repo.
+This is like I do with comments in other projects: [JAMStack Lambda Comments](https://github.com/davidayalas/jamstack-lambda-comments)

 * The template I use is from html5up.net, heavely modified without jquery and others: https://html5up.net/helios